← Back to News

 Demonstrate reliability.
 Pull TMS data to show on-time performance and damage rates.
 Goal: at least one dedicated lane with a shipper contract by day 90.

-Before starting the plan, see where your operation stands with the Freight Acquisition Scorecard.
+Before starting the plan, see get your FAM Freight Acquisition Scorecard to benchmark where you are today with the Freight Acquisition Scorecard.

 Know Where Your Operation Stands?